One Apex service shared by Azure and the data-entry screen flow,

 New_Prescriptions_Manually_Entered flow creates

-Fill + OrderItem + PricebookEntry → service applies prices
+Fill + OrderItem + PricebookEntry directly with final prices

 Three patient FKs on Rx must agree.HealthCloudGA__Patient__c,